nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/SDforDeletePersonEventHandling.png" width="800">

-!!! note Event Driven Design
+!!! note "Event Driven Design"

     Note how the event is propagated through the `EventsCenter` to `UI` without `Model` having to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct